SciCrunch/sckan-query-examples/README.md

 ##### Visual Query Result for CQ-1

-The visual query results in Figure-3 shows the origins of these connections (right panel) and the nerves through which they traverse, including bladder nerve, pelvic splanchnic nerve, and hypogastric nerve.
+The visual query results in Figure-3 shows the origins of the connections and the nerves through which they traverse, including bladder nerve, pelvic splanchnic nerve, and hypogastric nerve.

 ![1734515894426](image/README/1734515894426.jpg)